 The modules of FAST (AeroDyn, HydroDyn, etc.) correspond to different physical domains of the coupled aero-hydro-servo-elastic solution, most of which are separated by spatial boundaries.
 Figure 2 shows the control volumes associated with each module for fixed-bottom offshore wind turbines.
 Though not shown, finite-element blade structural dynamics is optionally available through the BeamDyn module and loading from surface ice on fixed-bottom offshore wind turbines is optionally available through the IceFloe or IceDyn modules.
 For land-based wind turbines, the HydroDyn hydrodynamics module and ice modules would not be used and the SubDyn multi-member substructure structural-dynamics module is optional.
 Figure 3 shows the control volumes associated with each module for floating offshore wind turbines.
 Though not shown, finite-element blade structural dynamics is optionally available through the BeamDyn module and mooring and hydrodynamics are optionally available through the OrcaFlexInterface module.

 While FAST v8 has many features not found in FAST v7, some features of FAST v7.02.00d-bjj have not yet been added to FAST v8, so we will continue to support both versions of the software (FAST v7 and FAST v8) until FAST v8 completely replaces FAST v7.
 Table 1 summarizes the different features available in each version.

+License

+FAST is licensed under the open source Apache License, Version 2.0 and is also subject to NREL’s Data Use Disclaimer Agreement.